Urbex FAQs

 – Active quarries

-If you have forced entry, vandalised the site or removed items whilst out at an urbex location then these are separate criminal offences in which you can be arrested for.
+If you have forced entry, vandalised the site, or removed items whilst out at an urbex location, these are separate criminal offences for which you can be arrested.

 How to find abandoned urbex locations?